dnaDeveloper2/Decoder-ring/README.md

 For detailed instructions on how to complete this project, consult the instructions on the Qualified assessment page.

 ## Learning objectives
-This project is designed to test your ability to build complex algorithms.
-It will also test your ability to write unit tests with Mocha and Chai to test your algorithms.
-You will not need to make any edits to HTML or CSS for this project.
-Before taking on this project, you should be comfortable with the learning objectives listed below:
+This project was designed to test my ability to build complex algorithms.
+It will also test my ability to write unit tests with Mocha and Chai to test your algorithms.
+I had to apply the objectives listed below:

 Writing a series of unit tests using Mocha and Chai